Accreditations & Awards

 IU Health Bloomington Hospital has been accredited by the American College of Radiology (ACR) in MRI and ultrasound because of its commitment to making imaging safe, effective and accessible to those who need it.
 IU Health Bloomington Hospital was recognized for its ability to meet the mission and goals of the ACR, which include the ability to serve patients and society by maximizing the value of radiology, improve the quality of patient care, provide continuing education for radiology and allied health professionals and conduct research for the future of radiology.

-All inpatient and outpatient rehabilitation services at IU Health Bloomington hold accreditation from CARF.
+All inpatient rehabilitation services at IU Health Bloomington and the IU Health Children's Therapy Center hold accreditation from CARF.
 CARF certification means IU Health Bloomington Hospital has demonstrated a commitment to enhancing the quality of services and programs provided, focusing on the satisfaction of the persons served and conforming to rehabilitation standards.
 CARF is an international non-profit accreditor of health and human services in aging services, behavioral health, business and services management networks, child and youth services, employment and community services and medical rehabilitation.

 COLLEGE OF AMERICAN PATHOLOGISTS (CAP)